exodrifter/website/content/index.md

 # press kits

-- _[no signal](press-kits/no-signal/index.md)_ (2024) - an escape room game about an isolated station and mysterious signals emitted by a black hole.
+- _[no signal](press-kits/no-signal/index.md)_ (2025) - an escape room game about an isolated station and mysterious signals emitted by a black hole.
 - _[voluntary commitment](press-kits/voluntary-commitment/index.md)_ (2024) - a role-playing game about being stuck against your will in a hospital.
-- _[Ultraprocessor Ribbon](press-kits/ultraprocessor-ribbon/index.md)_ (2024) - a 2D block breaking and visual novel erogame about two gay girls and hot robot sex.
+- _[Ultraprocessor Ribbon](press-kits/ultraprocessor-ribbon/index.md)_ (tbd) - a 2D block breaking and visual novel erogame about two gay girls and hot robot sex.

 [See all press kits...](press-kits/index.md)